tomek-i/tomek-i.github.io/src/content/warburn-estate.md

 tags: [software development, automation, sacda]
 ---

-As a Software Developer at a winery, I transformed the way the company operates by automating manual processes and digitizing data for better insights.
+As a Software Engineer at a winery, I transformed the way the company operates by automating manual processes and digitizing data for better insights.
 By setting up and maintaining networks, I enabled seamless communication between teams and facilitated collaboration.
 I also had the opportunity to research, design and write new software programs that met the unique needs of the organization.

 Working closely with users and managers, I developed software solutions that drove significant improvements in productivity and efficiency.
 Through my efforts, I was able to make machine data and key company information more accessible, leading to better reporting and data-driven decision-making.